• Skip to primary navigation

 This little trick for fixing scratched hardwood floors without sanding has made a big difference in the look of my floors.
 And it is so inexpensive (compared to refinishing!), and easy!

-If you have any hardwood floors that are in need of touching up, I recommend giving the DAP Blend Sticks and Paste Wax a try.
+If you need to get scratches out of a wood floor, I recommend giving the DAP Blend Sticks and Paste Wax a try.
 Remember to only use the Paste Wax if your floors have a finish of a subtle sheen (as opposed to gloss or matte).

 You don't have to live with scratched hardwood floors!
 There is a super easy way to fix shallow scratches and it doesn't cost a lot!